Last updated: November 27, 2023

 It’s home to a large foremast of an old navy ship that was erected there in 1934 as a monument for all Australian ships lost and all Australian sailors killed at war.
 You will also find a fortification complex and a scenic amphitheatre at Bradleys Head.

 Due to its prime location in the Harbour, Bradleys Head is a fantastic spot to watch a Sydney sunset, with clear views of the city and the Harbour Bridge.

 12. Opera House

 This one may be a bit obvious, but the walking path around the Opera House is a fantastic spot to settle in on one of the benches and watch the sun go down on a clear summer evening.

-Or even better, visit the Opera Bar close by if you’d like to have a drink with that.
+Or even better, visit the Opera Bar nearby if you’d like to have a drink while enjoying that beautiful sunset.

 This popular bar and restaurant offers fantastic sunset views against the backdrop of Circular Quay and the Harbour Bridge.

 13. Ray O’Keefe Reserve

 The best Sydney sunset spots aren’t necessarily the ones that include the city skyline.
-Head to North Bondi and watch the sun set towards the west, behind Bondi’s beautiful strip of sand.
+Head to North Bondi and watch the sun setting towards the west, behind Bondi’s beautiful strip of sand.

 The Ray O’Keefe Reserve is located on the southern tip of the northern headland of Bondi Bay, also known as Ben Buckler.

 When you look at the map, you can see it has that sunset-perfect west-facing location, making it a popular gathering spot on warm summer evenings.

 14. Yarranabbe Park

 With a great location in Darling Point along the Sydney Harbour foreshore, Yarranabbe Park is one of Sydney’s finest parks that is still a bit unknown.

 It doesn’t have the best facilities, but the Harbour and city views are very nice, especially in the evening when you can watch the sun go down in the distance.

-Yarranabbe Park is one of the highlights along the walking track between Rushcutters Bay and Rose Bay, and is easily accessible by car and by bus.
+Yarranabbe Park is one of the highlights along the walking track between Rushcutters Bay and Rose Bay, and is easy to travel to by car and by bus.

 15. Clovelly Beach Car Park